Illuminate a Clear Path of Client Empowered Healing

 Broader Impact: The ripple effects are substantial.
 Clients who can anchor in compassion and connect to their needs are more likely to show up in relationships as steady, empathic, and flexible.
 They may then bring this same capacity into their workplaces, families, and social networks.
 Over time, this can translate into communities where people actively orient toward needs, collaborative problem-solving, and sustained mutual care.

-Why Recognizing Reactivity matters:
+5: Recognizing Reactivity

 From noticing protective patterns, to choosing presence over protection, to cultivating communities that stay connected through challenge